Dome of the Rock: Structure

 The Dome of the Rock's basic plan is essentially octagonal.
 It is capped at its center by a dome, approximately 20 m in diameter, mounted on an elevated circular drum standing on 16 supports (4 piers and 12 columns).
 Surrounding this circle is an octagonal arcade of 24 piers and columns.
 The inner circular row of drum supports and the octagonal arcade create an inner ambulatory that encircles the holy rock.
 The outer walls are also octagonal.
 They each measure approximately 60 m wide and 36 m high.
 The inner and outer octagon create a second, outer ambulatorium surrounding the inner one.
 Both the circular drum and the exterior walls contain many windows.
+There are four entrances to the building, one for each cardinal direction, and the outer wall is pierced by 36 windows.